Community

 Students will learn basic computer skills needed for work, school and life.
 Each student will also receive a workbook and

 a portable flash drive to transport files.
 Classroom time is 12 hours total.
-(Six 2-hour sessions, AM or PM Classes).
+(Six 2-hour sessions, PM Classes).
 Free for unemployed job-seekers.

 Computer Basics Class topics include: